RaghadLOT/SWE-Arsedha/README.md

 ## 🔹 Features

-  **- Report Stolen Vehicles** – Easily submit details about a stolen car.
+- **Report Stolen Vehicles** – Easily submit details about a stolen car.
-  **- Search Reports** – Check for reported stolen vehicles in your area.
+- **Search Reports** – Check for reported stolen vehicles in your area.
-  **- Community Alerts** – Receive notifications about stolen vehicle reports.
+- **Community Alerts** – Receive notifications about stolen vehicle reports.

 ---